tribixbite/awesome/README.md

 *   [PrusaOwners/OctoPrint-PrusaMeshMap](https://github.com/PrusaOwners/OctoPrint-PrusaMeshMap) - This plugin performs a mesh bed leveling operation then returns the results as an easy to read heatmap.
 *   [sbidy/wiz\_light](https://github.com/sbidy/wiz_light) - A WiZ Light integration for Home Assistant
 *   [sbidy/pywizlight](https://github.com/sbidy/pywizlight) - A python connector for WiZ devices
-*   [thp/urlwatch](https://github.com/thp/urlwatch) - Watch (parts of) webpages and get notified when something changes via e-mail, on your phone or via other means.
-Highly configurable.

 ## Jupyter Notebook